 Litigators are legal counsel who appear before courts or tribunals.
-At an intermediate level, they appear independently on low to medium complex matters and will gradually take on more complex matters, under the guidance of senior lawyers, as needed.
+At the senior counsel level, counsel appear independently or as lead on high complexity matters, and will provide guidance to more junior lawyers.

-This position will represent the Crown as lead counsel before court and tribunal proceedings on matters with low to medium risk and complexity, or appear as co-counsel to a senior lawyer on more complex matters.
+This position will represent the Crown as lead counsel before courts and tribunals on matters with high risk and high complexity.
+May also participate as co-counsel to another senior counsel or legal expert on more complex matters.
+Alternatively, may lead and coordinate the required legal work among a group of lawyers.